 Apply for this course

 Appropriate subject areas will normally be in the discipline of children’s care and development, education, psychology, sociology, health and social care, and related subjects, however qualifications in other subjects may be considered and discussed at interview.
-Learners without the relevant GCSE grades may be considered if they plan to undertake further study towards those qualifications.
+If you do not have the relevant GCSE grades, you may still be considered if you plan to undertake further study towards those qualifications.

 When you complete the foundation degree, you can top-up your studies to the BA (Hons) Early Childhood Studies, BA (Hons) Education, or the BA (Hons) Professional Development (Childhood Studies).
 Flexible distance learning is also available under the FLECS system via the University of Plymouth.